Columbia ISA Audio Video

 A few manufacturers of A/V receivers provide the ability to fine-tune your audio to the particular room you are listening in based upon feedback from a microphone at the exact spot you are located in the room.
 YPAO (Yamaha Parametric Room Acoustic Optimizer) which uses an optimizer microphone at the listening position to pick up test tones from your speakers, which the system then analyzes to let you know the best audio parameters.
 The system will even automatically equalize the sound according to the readings it takes.

 Some Pioneer receivers provide a "multi-channel acoustic calibration" system (MCACC) for optimum accuracy in multi-channel sound reproduction.
-The calibration system works by measuring the acoustic characteristics of the listening area and neutralizing the ambient characteristics that can ?color? the original source material.
+The calibration system works by measuring the acoustic characteristics of the listening area and neutralizing the ambient characteristics that can color the original source material.
 First the MCACC uses the microphone provided to check and test ambient noise levels, the microphone, and speaker levels.
 Once the initial set-up calibration is complete, the system automatically confirms size of the speakers that are hooked up to the receiver and distance to the listener, then performs a surround analysis.
 Finally, MCACC checks the channel delay and channel level, before performing the acoustic calibration.
 During the acoustic calibration process, the speakers will emit a series of noise and timing pulses that are received by the microphone and sent to a digital equalizer for final calibration of up to seven channels.

 Advanced Room Tuning